AndrewCLeonard/pizza-hunt/zz_notes/module_notes.md

     ```

     bottom right before `app.listen()` method

-    -   `mongoose.connect()` tell s Mongoose which db we want to connect to
+    -   `mongoose.connect()` tells Mongoose which db we want to connect to
     -   if env var `MONGODB_URI` exists, it will use that (like Heroku)
     -   otherwise, use local MongoDB server's db
     -   if db doesn't exist, it will create it.

     ```